IoT Security Technologies

 Importance of Lightweight Encryption Algorithms for IoT

 2. Securing Data in Transit: Encryption algorithms protect data as it is transmitted from IoT devices to central servers, cloud platforms, or other networked endpoints.
-By encoding the data, these algorithms prevent unauthorized interception or tampering during transmission, ensuring that sensitive information—such as health metrics, industrial sensor readings, or home security footage—remains confidential and intact.
+By encoding the data, these algorithms prevent unauthorised interception or tampering during transmission, ensuring that sensitive information—such as health metrics, industrial sensor readings, or home security footage—remains confidential and intact.

 Data Protection During Storage and Transmission